STAT545-UBC-hw-2019-20/stat545-hw-hadleyd2/hw01/hw01_gapminder.md

 We explore the gapminder dataset available in the gapminder package.
 All analyses are performed using three R packages: [gapminder](https://cran.r-project.org/web/packages/gapminder/index.html), [tibble](https://cran.r-project.org/web/packages/tibble/index.html), [DT](https://cran.r-project.org/web/packages/DT/index.html).

-The first code chunk, excluded from the document, loads these packages using the `library` command.
+In the first code chunk, excluded from the document, we set the file path for the plots rendered by R Markdown and load the above packages and `knitr` using the `library` command.

 2. Overview
 -----------